alitinart/WalletScan/README.md

 ## Dependencies

-To install dependencies run `npm install` on the root folder
+To install dependencies run `npm install` on terminal on the root folder